Empower 100,000 women entrepreneurs from low-income communities worldwide to develop and grow their business.

 Following the success of the CARE and H&M Foundation Women in Enterprise partnership, which ran from 2014-17, H&M Foundation has announced renewed funding over the next 3 years.
 Through the partnership, CARE will empower a further 100,000 women entrepreneurs from poor communities globally, working to develop successful business models to support women from survival to success.
 We will share our learnings via a pioneering Global Report on the economic and social value of investing in women’s enterprise development.

 Diana Amini, Global Manager, H&M Foundation commented: “We’ve seen that our programs can make real change and that makes both the H&M Foundation and our partner organizations very eager to move into the next gear.
 With our insights from the first three years, we are well-equipped to create even more impact together in the years to come.”

 Find out more about the partnership through this short film:

-56,000 women strengthened as entrepreneurs through program of CARE and H&M Foundation
+Bold goal becomes reality: 100,000 women strengthened as entrepreneur through program of CARE and H&M Foundation

 Around the world, women and girls are the ones that are disproportionately affected by poverty and discrimination.
 They make up the majority of the world’s poorest people.
 In all regions of the world women spend at least twice as much time as men on unpaid domestic work.
 Women and girls are prevented from realizing their potential and dreams.